 A few words about steaks.
 Read the labels or ask you butcher (seller) to learn how much fat is in your beef.
-A safe fat content in meat that you can eat during the Attack Phase is 10%.
+A safe fat content in meat that you can eat during the Dukan’s Diet Phase 1 is 10%.
 Don’t eat any meat that stands above this level.
 I said ‘meat’ thus this rule doesn’t apply to fish.

 Group #2: Offal

-There aren’t many kinds of offal that you can eat in the Attack Phase as they are pretty fatty.
+There aren’t many kinds of offal that you can eat in the Dukan Diet Phase 1 as they are pretty fatty.
 The list is short: veal / beef / chicken liver and veal / lamb tongue.

 Liver is quite nourishing and contains a lot of protein, vitamins (A, B12) and micro-elements (such as: iron, selenium, copper, phosphorus) but in the same time, it is very high in cholesterol.
 People who are to control their cholesterol level are advised to ease off the liver.

 Fish is, in general, very healthy.
 There are absolute no restrictions here.
 Every fish is allowed and recommended: greasy, lean, white-fin, blue-fin, fresh, frozen, raw, cooked, conserved (in brine, not in oil), smoked and dried.